MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-monitoring.md

 ## Lookback window size and offset

-The *lookback window size* is the duration of time in ISO 8601 format that your monitoring run should look back to collect your production or reference data.
+The *lookback window size* is the duration of time in ISO 8601 format for your production or reference data window.
 The *lookback window offset* is the duration of time to offset the end of your data window from the date of your monitoring run.

 For example, your model in production has a monitor set to run on January 31 at 3:15pm UTC.
 A production data lookback window size of `P7D` or seven days and a data lookback window offset of `P0D` or zero days means the monitor uses production data from January 24 at 3:15pm UTC up until January 31 at 3:15pm UTC, the time your monitor runs.